uyuni-project/uyuni-rfc/accepted/00074-retracted-updates-support.md

 - See the inline "Q:" parts.
 - How to "uninstall" a patch that used to be stable, but is retracted now?
 Is there some other way than `zypper in --oldpackage pkg-oldver`?
-- any screens/consequences for image building? (ask @cbbayburt)
 - What happens if patch=stable -> retracted -> stable? this path should be also supported